• Skip to main content

 What to serve with it:

-Because succotash is a summer dish, I like to keep it light and serve it with Grilled Spatchcock Chicken, Broiled Chicken Thighs, Lemon Butter Chicken, or Baked Chicken Thighs.
+Because succotash is a summer dish, I like to keep it light and serve it with Grilled Spatchcock Chicken, Broiled Chicken Thighs, Lemon Pepper Chicken, or Baked Chicken Thighs.
 It is also delicious with my Crispy Fried Spanish Mackerel Nuggets, Southern Blue Crab Cakes, Smoked Shrimp, Oven Baked Baby Back Ribs, Grilled Half Chicken, Beer Can Chicken, Blackened Grouper, Fried Grouper, Fried Oysters, or Blackened Mahi-Mahi.

 Either Southern Hoecakes (Johnny Cakes) or Traditional Southern Cornbread will round out the meal nicely.